-135. Section 74 of the Bill is the interpretation provision.
+147. Section 74 of the Bill is the interpretation provision.
 Subsection (1) defines a number of terms used in the Bill, or refers to particular sections which are relevant for that purpose.
 Note in particular the following terms.

 - "Beneficiary" and "potential beneficiary": the former definition is taken from section 1(6) of the Trusts (Scotland) Act 1961 and the latter is based upon section 1(1)(b) of that Act.
 An example of potential beneficiaries is the class of the heirs of an individual who has not yet died.
 The heirs cannot be ascertained until that individual dies, with the result that they have no present interest but are merely potential beneficiaries. - The definition of "the court" explains whether, in relation to individual sections of the Bill, the court means just the Court of Session or whether it also includes the sheriff court.
-Subsection (2) provides further detail about which sheriff court has jurisdiction. - The definition of "trustee" expressly includes all executors, both nominate (in testate cases) and, except in section 3 (power for trustee to assume an additional trustee) and in section 5 (power of trustee to resign office), dative (in intestate cases).
+Subsection (2) provides further detail about which sheriff court has jurisdiction (but see also section 74A). - The definition of "trustee" expressly includes all executors, both nominate (in testate cases) and, except in section 3 (power for trustee to assume an additional trustee) and in section 5 (power of trustee to resign office), dative (in intestate cases). - The definition of "appropriate person".
+Paragraph (a) of this definition covers the range of circumstances where a parent, guardian or person with parental responsibilities is to be considered an appropriate person for a beneficiary or potential beneficiary who is under 16.
+Paragraph (b) covers the circumstances where a guardian is the appropriate person for someone who is incapable for a reason other than non-age (and should be read with the definition of "guardian").